 2) The student should apply to candidacy for the fifth-year MA no later than fall semester of the student's junior year.

-3) The student is required to complete the normal course and distributional requirements for the BA except that the two required seminars must both be at the 600 level.
+3) The student is required to complete the normal course and distributional requirements for the BA: the three required seminars must be at the 6000 level.
 Once the student is accepted into the 4+1 program, seminars are expected to be performed at the graduate level.
-In the junior and senior years, the student will be expected to take two additional 600-level seminars or 700-level courses so as to accrue 4 courses (12 credits) at the 600 or 700 level.
+In the junior and senior years, the student will be expected to take one additional 6000-level seminars or 7000-level courses so as to accrue 4 courses (12 credits) at the 6000 or 7000 level.
 Up to but no more than four of these higher-level courses may count toward fulfilling the MA requirement--as long as the student followed graduate guidelines in these courses (i.e. wrote more substantive papers).

 5) The student must satisfy the graduate foreign language requirement by the end of the senior year.
 This means that the student should take a translation exam in the area most relevant his or her area of specialization.